linear-protocol/LiNEAR/README.md

 1. Make sure there is currently no unstaked balance on it.
 If there is, call `epoch_withdraw` to withdraw.
 2. Set validator weight to 0, which can be done by either removing this validator from nodes list or set its weight to 0 directly.
 Run `set-node` command to update the weight.
-3. Run `manual-unstake` to unstake all funds from the validator.
+3. Run `drain-unstake` to unstake all funds from the validator.
-4. After 4 epoches, run `manual-withdraw` to withdraw and restake those funds.
+4. After 4 epoches, run `drain-withdraw` to withdraw and restake those funds.

 ## Design